patrickbucher/docs/agile/clean-agile.md

 applied to the code base.
 Even though such Refactorings stretch over long periods, they still should be approached using the continuous approach, with all tests passing througout the entire process.

+## Simple Design

+The practice of _Simple Design_ aims to write only the code required, and its structure being as simple, small, and expressive as possible.
+Kent Beck has four rules to achieve this goal:

+1. _Pass all the tests._ The code must work as intended, of course.
+2. _Reveal the intent._ The code must be expressive, i.e. easy to read and self-descriptive.
+Splitting up code into smaller units and applying cosmetic refactorings helps in this respect.
+3. _Remove duplication._ The code should not say the same thing more than once.
+   Grouping common code into new functions and calling them from that code's original place is a simple way to do this.
+Other situations require more sophisticated solutions, such as the _Strategy_ or the _Decorator_ design patterns.
+4. _Decrease elements._ The code must be freed from any superfluous structural elements like classes, functions, variables, etc.

+Complex design puts the programmer under high cognitive load—the _Design Weight_.
+A system with a high Design Weight takes more effort to understand and to manipulate.
+Likewise, requirements with high complexity make it harder to understand and manipulate the system.

+However, a more elaborate design can help to handle more complex requirements, so a tradeoff between complexity in requirements and appropriate design must be found in order to achieve the goal of simple design.